 Aathelstane Aamodt looks at the issues where false statements are made about an election candidate.

 Defamation claims have have tended to be the preferred cause of action for people who have had false and damaging statements made about them.
-However, if a person is a candidate in an election, the law of defamation can [...]
+However, if a person is a candidate in an election, the [...]